The way I see cooking is that it is a chemistry experiment

 - One red pepper

-- 2cm of ginger or 1 tsp ginger paste (one tea spoon)
+- 2cm of ginger sliced in to shreds or 1 tsp ginger paste (one tea spoon)

 - 4 Thai chilli peppers